immich-app/immich/docs/docs/guides/custom-locations.md

 This guide explains storing generated and raw files with docker's volume mount in different locations.

 :::caution Backup
-It is important to remember to update the backup settings after following the guide to back up the new backup paths if using automatic backup tools.
+It is important to remember to update the backup settings after following the guide to back up the new backup paths if using automatic backup tools, especially `profile/`.
 :::

 In our `.env` file, we will define variables that will help us in the future when we want to move to a more advanced server in the future